Oncosiphon pilulifer: Invasiveness in the United States

 Globe chamomile is considered invasive in the United States in California and Arizona.
 First seen in Los Angeles and San Diego in the early 1980s, it heavily infests the counties between those cities.
 It expanded its range to the Phoenix area in the first decade of the 2000s and can be found in Maricopa, Pinal, and Pima counties.
 Rapid spread in Maricopa County occurred due to above-average fall and winter precipitation in 2016, and 2018–2020.
 Heavy infestations occurred in northern parts of Phoenix and Scottsdale as well as to the south along the I-10 corridor towards Casa Grande.
 The first recorded growth in Tucson was in 2015.

 The plant can be removed physically or killed with triclopyr; it is resistant to glyphosate-based herbicides.

 The Arizona department of Agriculture considers it a "high priority pest for quarantine, control or mitigation if a significant threat to a crop, commodity, or habitat is known to exist."
-Other problems are its density which displaces native vegetation, high flammability of dried-out patches, and caustic smoke when burned.
+Other problems are its density which displaces native vegetation, the high flammability of dried-out patches, and the caustic smoke produced when it burns.